newfies-dialer/newfies-dialer/docs/source/user-guide-doc/admin_panel.rst

 Campaign Subscriber list will be displayed from following URL.
 You can add new campaign subscriber by clicking ``Add campaignsubscriber``.
-Also from campaign subscriber list, click on the subscriber which you want to update.
+Also from campaign subscriber list, click on the subscriber that you want to update.

 While creating Contact, if it is active and its linked phonebook is also attached with running campaign, then the contact will be added into campaign subscriber.